cs1302uga/cs1302-tutorials/visibility/visibility.rst

 We mentioned earlier that some students have a flawed conceptual model for private visibility.
 Their idea of private is more restrivtice or less visible than it actually is.
-To illustrate,  let's consider the UML diagram below and the code snippet
+To illustrate,  let's consider the UML diagram below and the code snippet that follows it.

 .. image:: private_1.svg
    :alt: Example 1